Characters specific to Home Alone and Home Alone 2: Lost in New York

 - Scars are Forever: In the first film, he tries to open a door, not knowing that Kevin had heated up the doorknob on the other side.
 He burns his right hand and cools it off in the snow.
 In the second film, it is revealed to have left a burn scar in the shape of an M on his right palm that he still has a year later.
 Whether any other injuries he sustained that became scars were not however explained.

 - Shout-Out: The credits list his last name as "Lime".
 There was another villain named Harry Lime in The Third Man.

-- Took a Level in Jerkass: He's a lot crankier and more irascible in the second film.
-Justified perhaps in that he's just spent a year in jail thanks to Kevin.
+- Took a Level in Jerkass: He is a lot crankier and more irascible in the second film.
+Justified perhaps in that he has just spent a year in jail thanks to Kevin.